cisco-open/libnasp/README.md

 heimdall-gw-74c79d5c8-6r6qp   1/1     Running   0             69m
 ```

 3. An `echo` service that's running with an Istio sidecar proxy.
-It is a test deployment in our Kubernetes cluster that we'll send HTTP requests to from an external Nasp-enabled client.
+It is a test deployment in our Kubernetes cluster we'll send HTTP requests from an external Nasp-enabled client.

 ```
 > k get pods -n testing